 Davison Elementary-Middle School is a PK-8 Learning Facility that has been recognized by the Skillman Foundation as a high performing school.
 We are a National Blue Ribbon School and Golden Apple Award Winner for our outstanding achievement.
+We continue to be recognized by Excellent Schools of Detroit and Mackinaw Report as a Top K-8 School in the City and the State of Michigan.

 Davison is a MicroSociety School, where the students participate in student run and operated businesses and agencies.
 All students participate in MicroSociety which builds character and develops the students academically as they write business plans, apply for positions and manage employees.
 We are a very diverse school and we embrace our cultural diversity.
 Currently, we have a population that varies between 675- 700 of which reflects a student population of African American, Bangladeshi, Polish and Arabic students.